-The ReneGAYdes are Gays For Patsy’s official performance group.
-The ReneGAYdes’ mission is to promote Country/Western dance and promote the visibility of LGBTS (queer friendly folk) through dance performance.
+The Boston ReneGAYdes (ReneGAYdes for short) are Gays For Patsy’s official performance group.
+The ReneGAYdes’ mission is to promote Country/Western dance and promote LGBTS (queer friendly) folk through dance performance.

 Since 1993, you can find us performing at our annual Spring Stomp, Queer Country Social, and the annual IAGLCWDC conventions.
 We also perform for charities and other dances.

 - 2018 we are having fun planning our next routine by Beth that will feature a combination of latin, two step, and west coast moves.
 We are also going to perform the routine for Pa’ Bailar to play with the Mood Swings.